 - Botanical Name: Juglans cinerea

 - Other Names: White walnut, oil nut.

-- Characteristics: Straight grain; soft but coarse texture; medium light brown.
+- Characteristics: Straight grain; soft but coarse texture; medium light brown coloring.

 - Price: Moderate.

-- Uses: Furniture, Interior trim on boats, Interior pinery, carving, veneers.
+- Uses: Interior trim on boats, interior pinery, woodcarving, veneers.

-- Workability: Generally good; because wood is soft, it is Important to keep cutters sharp; it will fuzz up when sanded; poor bending properties.
+- Workability: Generally good; because butternut wood is soft, it is Important to keep tools sharp; it will fuzz up when sanded or worked with dull tools; poor bending properties.

 - Finishing: Accepts finishes very well.

 A member of the walnut family, butternut has assumed a place of honor as the wood often chosen for the church altars.

 Selecting the right type of wood can make all the difference in bringing your carving vision to life.
 If you’re looking for an excellent carving wood for a new carving project, consider the advantages that carving butternut wood can offer.